EvanLomas/payroll_exam/README.md

 The payslip generated is stored in /payslips as a json file which could be used for future calculations, indexing, pdf generation, etc. and notes about this generation and what could be improved with a real world scenario and a mindful goal are detailed in /app/components/payslips/save/index.js

 More unit tests were planned throughout the backend but time limitations meant I had to limit what I implemented.

+In a real world scenario with a large project I would have used tools such as webpack, angular, etc. to flesh out the interface, provide live calculations and build a more componentized codebase for easier maintenance and documentation if required.